exonum/exonum-doc/src/architecture/merkledb.md

 all MerkleDB objects internally are implemented as wrappers around key-value stores.

-Root objects in MerkeDB fall into several types:
+Root objects in MerkleDB fall into several types:

 - **list**, where either keys or values are stored
 - **map**, where key-value pairs are stored
 - **set** of unique items